Technology

 It is like hiring a translator who not only speaks every messy software dialect, but rewrites each answer into the same clean memo format your whole team can use.

-Zatanna’s edge appears to be a combination of anti-bot know-how, workflow reverse engineering, and a thesis that the real bottleneck for agents is software access rather than model intelligence alone.
+Zatanna's edge is a combination of anti-bot know-how (Alex Blackwell previously at Pikkit bypassing anti-bots), workflow reverse engineering, and a thesis that the real bottleneck for agents is software access rather than model intelligence alone.
+Rithvik Vanga brings experience from Coinbase, Hamming AI, and John Deere (University of Michigan CS).